wp-plugins/wp-cms-post-control/readme.txt

 = I'm using v2.x and I have some error messages appear at the top of the screen. =

-2.12 (and above) fixes this glitch - thanks for the feedback!
+2.2 (and above) fixes this glitch - thanks for the feedback!
+The last nag was caught in v2.2 when no options were selected.

 = I used versions of this plugin prior to v2 and sometimes the controls wouldn't re-appear once deactivated. =